MJfadeaway/DAS/README.md

 # Motivation

-Most of the volume of a high-dimensional cube is located around its corner ===>  Uniform samples is not a good choice for high-dimensional problems
+Most of the volume of a high-dimensional cube is located around its corner  ===>   Choosing uniform samples is not a good choice for high-dimensional problems

 <img align="middle" src="./assets/hypercube.png" alt="uni_ngood" />